After studying this chapter, you will be able to:

 The term business facilitator is formally defined in the financial sector as intermediaries performing a host of functions linking the banks / financial institutions and their potential clients (Concept Elaboration #1).

-Business faciltators may be distinguished from business correspondents who may be defined as ‘banks in person.’
+Business facilitators may be distinguished from business correspondents who may be defined as ‘banks in-person.’
 These individuals and entities actually provide banking and financial services.
-Obviously, for this reason business correspondents are more closely regulated than business facilitators who do not engage in the banking and finance business in the sense of handling deposits, repayments etc.
+Obviously, for this reason, business correspondents are more closely regulated than business facilitators who do not engage in the banking and finance business in the sense of handling deposits, repayments, etc.

-The government facilitates business not only via formulating business friendly policies but also by creating an institutional apparatus for the implementation of those policies.
-In the preceding chapter you have learnt about the policies; in this chapter our focus is on institutions.
+The government facilitates business not only by formulating business-friendly policies but also by creating an institutional apparatus for the implementation of those policies.
+In the preceding chapter you have learned about the policies; in this chapter, our focus is on institutions.